 Have you heard the latest offshore IFA grift warning people about how a British pension is now subject to Spanish Wealth Tax post-Brexit?
 Not only that, the advice to avoid the low annual Spanish Wealth Tax is to transfer to a QROPS – though the catch is that the underlying assets have larger costs than the supposed annual tax.

 Did you know that if all of the above were true (which it is not) then it would effect less than 2 in a hundred people!
-Jump to the Wealth Tax Rate section to find out if you are affected, (internal link) or go to the case study. (internal link2)
+Jump to the Wealth Tax Rate section to find out if you are affected, or go to the case study.

 So, we have asked accountants and tax advisers in Spain about this and not everyone agrees.
-Most significantly, no-one can cite any cases of actual people who have been told their British pension fund (not their income or lump sum) will actually be subject to Wealth Tax.
+Most significantly, no-one can cite any cases of actual people under the age of 56 who have been told their British pension fund (not their income or lump sum) will actually be subject to Wealth Tax.

 Perhaps the readers of this article can enlighten us.